pnowojski/site/_projects/presto-query-formatter.md

 To check how query looks like after formating you may want to see [TPC-DS test queries](https://github.com/prestodb/presto/tree/master/presto-product-tests/src/main/resources/sql-tests/testcases/tpcds) in Presto.

+If you are interested why I created yet another SQL query formatter, you want to visit this [blog post](/projects-and-sql-formatter/) where I explain the motivation behind this project.

 ## Installation

 Currently there is no installer and there are two ways of how to use it.